 Take it easy for the first week

 It’s important not to do too much too soon during the first week of your tummy tuck recovery.
-By attempting to lift heavy objects, you may end up straining your abdomen, which could result in a suture tearing in your rectus muscle repair.
-This could end up significantly delaying your abdominoplasty recovery.
-You should ensure you keep reasonably mobile around the home and make sure to have a friend or family member around you to help you with certain tasks.
+By attempting to lift heavy objects, you may strain your abdomen, which could result in a suture tearing in your rectus muscle repair.
+This could significantly delay your abdominoplasty recovery.
+You should ensure you stay reasonably mobile around the home and have a friend or family member around to help you with certain tasks.
 You should avoid lifting children or undertaking strenuous exercise.

 RELATED: How to have the best tummy tuck